Shetland Boat Week

 Shetland Boat Week is all about recognising the importance of Shetland's maritime heritage, and engaging with it, alongside the more contemporary maritime activities offered by sponsors and supporters.
 This is very much a community event with high levels of volunteer input and a real sense of pride from those loaning their own traditional boats for visitors to see and enjoy.
 Within the first two years, the event has already grown with nearly 300% more participation in boat trips and hundreds more people taking part in events during year two.

-Event sponsors Ocean Kinetics, Serco NorthLink Ferries and Lerwick Port Authority are fully supportive and helpful partners in the event.
+Event sponsors Ocean Kinetics, Serco NorthLink Ferries, So Much To Sea and Lerwick Port Authority are fully supportive and helpful partners in the event.